 Jenga is a popular board game.
 The series “The Big Bang Theory” is known to almost all of us.
 Do you remember a well-known episode where young scientists played in huge Jenga and the cowardly Sheldon even put on a construction helmet!
-The series became a catalyst for the popularity of the Jenga all over the world significantly rising the popularity of the already well-known game.
+The series became a catalyst for the popularity of the Jenga all over the world significantly rising the popularity of the already popular game.
 The game rules are quite simple – players must take turns first pulling out the blocks made of wood from the bottom “floor” of the tower, and then install them on the top one.
 The one who builds the tallest and most stable tower wins.
-If you are unlucky and the tower was broken when you pulled the bar, you lose and the game begins anew.
+If you are unlucky and the tower was broken when you pulled the bar, you lose, and the game begins anew.

 The idea of the game came to Leslie’s mind as a child when she lived on the African continent in Takoradi.
-Jenga was their favorite family pastime and she played it with her brothers and sisters.
+Jenga was their favorite family pastime, and she played it with her brothers and sisters.
 The cubes that they laid out were made of wood of various hardwoods.
 The name which was given to the game also has its unique meaning.
 The word Jenga comes from Swahili, the second native language of Leslie Scott, and means “to build something” The woman claimed that the uniqueness of the word made her game more accessible and in demand in the west.

 Test your tranquility